josianimartins/news-api/README.md

 # news-api
- Front-end with ReactJS getting data from NewsAPI
+Front-end with ReactJS getting data from News API